Youth sports coaches have an obligation to prioritize character development along with the teaching of the sport.

 Primary Responsibility of a Coach

-This bestows a responsibility on youth coaches far beyond game strategy and X’s and O’s.
-They have an inherent obligation to model positive behaviors and values, and through this example, develop not only the player, but the player and the individual.
-In other words, their primary commitment should be to coach the athlete, not just the sport.
+This kinship bestows a responsibility on youth coaches far beyond game strategy and the X’s and O’s.
+In addition to skill development, coaches are obligated to model values that influence the person, not just the player.
+In other words, their primary commitment is to coach the whole athlete, not just the sport.

 Conflict of Interests in a Win-First Culture

-Coaches involved in travel, all-star, and elite-level competition, however, often encounter conflicts of interest in developing both the player and the individual.
-At these levels, coaches are incentivized to develop an athlete’s skills, create pathways for scholarships, provide exposure to scouts, and in short, to WIN.
+In higher-level competition, however, coaches often encounter conflicts of interest in developing both the player and the individual.
+Here, coaches are incentivized to develop skills, create pathways for scholarships, provide exposure to scouts, and in short, to WIN.
 Parents demand these outcomes given the thousands of dollars they invest to give their kids a leg up.
-This type of win-first environment often dictates that coaches prioritize sport-specific development and achievement over the underlying physical and emotional needs of maturing youth.
+This type of win-first environment emphasizes on-the-field achievement over the underlying physical and emotional needs of maturing youth.

 Performance Expectations & Conditional Behavior

-Coaches will typically impose performance expectations on their athletes specifically geared toward winning and bringing these ultimate goals to fruition.
-When those expectations are met, i.e., they score their points, drive in their runs, and bring home the trophy, they receive praise and are rewarded for executing the plan.
+It’s common in these cultures for coaches to impose expectations specifically geared toward performance and winning.
+When those expectations are met, i.e., the athlete scores their points, drives in their runs, and brings home the trophy, they receive praise and are rewarded for executing the plan.

 But when expectations on the field are not met, the pressure rises.
-Coaches begin to push their athletes harder to live up to their end of the bargain.
-Kids discover that praise and recognition in a win-first culture is conditional on their success, not their effort or process.
-Failure on the field can even result in public embarrassment and physical punishment as a motivation to improve performance.
+Coaches push their athletes harder to live up to their end of the bargain.
+Kids discover that praise and recognition are conditional on their success, not a function of effort or process.
+Failure on the field can even result in public embarrassment and physical consequences, seen as motivators to improve performance.

 Athlete-First Cultures

 In an athlete-first culture, failure and unmet expectations are viewed as teaching opportunities rather than justification to belittle.
-Support and investment in athletes does not fluctuate based on performance, rather, remains unconditional regardless of outcomes.
-This freedom allows young athletes to perform without fear and grow into their individual potential.
-Without it, young athletes can be left unfulfilled, burned out, and lacking the intrinsic motivation needed to succeed over the long-term.
+Support and investment does not fluctuate based on performance; rather, remains unconditional regardless of outcomes.
+This freedom allows athletes to perform without fear and grow into their individual potential.
+Without it, they can be left unfulfilled, burned out, and lacking the intrinsic motivation needed to succeed over the long-term.

 Cultures are Not Mutually Exclusive

 Cultures centered on winning and personal development do not have to be mutually exclusive.
-Investing in both requires a broader perspective, with intentional focus on preparation, patience, communication and consistency to nurture both responsibilities simultaneously.
+Investing in both requires perspective with intentional focus on preparation, patience, communication and consistency to nurture both responsibilities simultaneously.

 0 Comments